Basejump-AI/basejump-docs/integrations/README.md

 # Integrations

-The Basejump AI platform currently integrates with 3 DBMS types:
+The Basejump AI platform currently integrates with 5 DBMS types:
+- MS SQL Server
+- MySQL
 - Postgres
-- MySQL
 - Redshift
+- Snowflake

 We can quickly add any integration listed on the [SQLAlchemy dialects](https://docs.sqlalchemy.org/en/20/dialects/) web page.
 To request a new integration be added, please email support@basejump.ai with the same email you used to create your account.